NeoResearch/neoresearch.github.io/_posts/2019-09-02-NCAPresentations-shanghai.md

 toc: false
 excerpt: "NeoResearch Team presentation at **NEO Community Assembly 2019**"
 ---
-The NCA are programing for all the first week of September and the Schedule is the sequence.
+The NEO Community Assembly are programing for all the first week of September and the Schedule is the sequence.

 On 2nd of September Vitor and Igor conducted a talk.
 Vitor approached about dBFT 2.0 & Experiences of NeoResearch.
 Igor led a talk in the theme od NeoResearch Community Advances & Future Directions.